automerge/automerge-swift-archived/Source/Automerge.docc/AutomergeBasics.md

 let doc3 = Document(data: binary, actor: actor)
 ```

 The actor ID is a string that uniquely identifies the current node; if you omit actor ID, a random ID is generated.
 If you pass in your own actor ID, you must ensure that there can never be two different processes with the same actor ID.
 Even if you have two different processes running on the same machine, they must have distinct actor IDs.

 Unless you know what you are doing, you should stick with the default, and let actor ID be auto-generated.

 ### Sending and receiving changes

 The Automerge library itself is agnostic to the network layer — that is, you can use whatever communication mechanism you like to get changes from one node to another.
-There are currently a few options, with more under development:
+There are currently a few options, with more under development.

 Use ``Document/getChanges(between:)`` and ``Document/apply(changes:)`` to manually capture changes on one node and apply them on another.